-To be eligible for CDBG funding, projects must meet one of the three National Objectives.
-These national objectives are 1) Benefit to low-to-moderate income (LMI) persons; 2) Aid in the prevention of slums and blight; and 3) Meet a need having a particular urgency.
+Each potential CDBG program funding application must meet one of the three National Program Objectives (NPO).
+These NPOs are:

+- 1. Benefit to low-to-moderate income (LMI) persons. - 2.
+Aid in the prevention of slums and blight. - 3.
+Meet a need having a particular urgency.

-For the CDBG-Infrastructure (CDBG-I) program, each project must benefit low-to- moderate-income (LMI) persons (either indirectly or directly).
-This is done using the Low Mod Area Benefit (LMA) data.
+For the CDBG-Infrastructure (CDBG-I) program, each project must meet the first NPO: Benefit low-tomoderate-income persons (either indirectly or directly).
+This is done using the Low Mod Area Benefit (LMA).
 This is the most common national objectives used for activities that benefit all residents in a defined geographic area.
 Thus, applicants must demonstrate that the population of the project (service) area where they propose to undertake CDBG-funded activities is at least 51% LMI.

-Applicants must document and report the LMI and beneficiaries of each proposed application activity (except for administration) included in a funding application (i.e., public water improvements, public sewer improvements, limited housing rehab-water connections, limited housing rehab-sewer connections).
+• Applicants must document and report the LMI and beneficiaries of each proposed application activity (except for administration) included in a funding application (i.e., public water improvements, public sewer improvements, limited housing rehab-water connections, limited housing rehab-sewer connections).